George Willmot: Early life

 George Willmot was the son of a solicitor from Bournemouth.
 He undertook archaeological fieldwork from an early age, as at age 19 he discovered an Anglo-Saxon cemetery site at Abington, Berkshire.
 He attended Oxford University before teaching in Bedford and, later, Ampleforth before the War.

 World War II

-During the Second World War, Willmot served with the rank of Major with the Monuments, Fine Arts, and Archives program (MFAA) as one of the so-called 'Monuments Men'.
+At the end of the Second World War, Willmot served with the rank of Major with the Monuments, Fine Arts, and Archives program (MFAA) as one of the so-called 'Monuments Men'.
 He was responsible for MFAA activities in Hamburg, Germany, and worked on various projects including St. Catherine's Church and St. Michael's Church.
 Throughout 1946 and 1947 he remained in Europe with the MFAA, working first in Düsseldorf and then in Hanover.

 Keeper of the Yorkshire Museum

 From May 1950, Willmot was employed by the Yorkshire Philosophical Society as Keeper of the Yorkshire Museum; a position he held until his retirement through ill-health in 1970.
 He worked on various aspects of the collection, including the redisplay of the Bird Gallery in 1951 and the Roman Gallery in 1958 (after a £350 grant from the Carnegie Trust, and opened by Sir Ian Richmond), and research and improved storage of the important Geological 'type and figured' specimens.

 He was elected a Fellow of the Society of Antiquaries of London on 3 May 1951.